under-the-hood/persona/README.md

-# 👨‍🔬LLM and GPT research
+# 🤖 LLM and GPT research

 Building a personal actor to communicate with real people through messengers.